Utada the Best

-Utada the Best is Japanese pop/R&B singer-songwriter Hikaru Utada's first English language compilation album, released on November 24, 2010, the same day as Utada Hikaru Single Collection Vol. 2.
+Utada the Best is Japanese-American pop/R&B singer-songwriter Hikaru Utada's first English language compilation album, released on November 24, 2010, the same day as Utada Hikaru Single Collection Vol. 2.
 The album is a "best of" album featuring their more prominent and popular songs from their English career as Utada.

 Background

 The album was announced via their Japanese Utada site (www.Utada.jp), without much in way of promoting or officially announcing it.
 It has also been included in various other sources.
 The album is available for sale in Japan only.

 Utada the Best features both songs from their 2004 album Exodus, and their 2009 album This Is the One, as well as previously released maxi-CD remixes by various artists.
 The album features both singles and non-singles from both albums.

 The cover of Utada the Best is the same picture for that of their "Exodus '04" single cover.

 Utada stated that the release of the compilation album is "entirely against [their] will".
 They also said "I understand that if it doesn't sell I'm the one who will take the hit, but to be honest, I don't want my fans putting down money for something that my heart isn't in."
 They posted on their official Twitter account: "The release of "Utada the Best" is entirely against my will.
 I wish that my fans won't have to buy it.
 There's no new material in it."